cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 > 5. Type "Hello, world!" into it.
 > 6. Find the element containing the text `Submit`.
 > 7. Click it.
-> 8. Grab the browser URL, ensure it is `/posts/my-first-post`.
+> 8. Grab the browser URL, ensure it includes `/posts/my-first-post`.
 > 9. Select the `<h1>` tag, ensure it contains the text "My First Post".

 This is a relatively simple, straightforward test, but consider how much code has been covered by it, both on the client and the server!